Nashid al-Amal

 Nashid al-Amal (نشيد الأمل, lit.
 “Song of Hope”) is an Egyptian film starring Umm Kulthum.
-It ran for 125 minutes and was released on January 11, 1937.
+It is written by Edmond Twima and Ahmed Rami.
+Directed by Ahmed Badrakhan, it ran for 125 minutes and was released on January 11, 1937.
 The film marks the directorial debut of Ahmed Badrakhan.

 Synopsis

 Ismail divorces his wife Amal, abandoning her and their daughter Salwa.
 Destiny leads her to the doctor Assem, Salwa’s pediatrician, who notices Amal’s singing talent and helps her build a career.
 This prompts Amal’s opportunist ex-husband to try and win her back.